 Best Place To Stay in Ibiza

-Ibiza has a variety of accommodations whether you’re searching for a villa, self-catering apartment or a 5-star resort.
+Ibiza has a variety of accommodations whether you’re searching for a villa, a self-catering apartment or a 5-star resort.
 If you’re looking to party then San Antonio is the place to stay.
 This lively area attracts the younger crowd and is the place to be to mingle with others.
 Ibiza Town is the more authentic part of the island and quieter.
-Discover the best area for you to stay in Ibiza here.

-Plus there’s Airbnb which offers rental accommodation in Ibiza on a short-term basis and rooms on the island with a local.
+As well as Ibiza hotels, there is also Airbnb which offers rental accommodation in Ibiza on a short-term basis and rooms on the island with a alocal.
 You can stay in a private room in a local's house or rent their whole apartment.
-Save $20 off your first stay with this Airbnb link.

 All of the accommodations below have been recommended by solo female travellers from our Girls about the Globe community and come with a Solo Female Friendly endorsement.
 For all other accommodation in Ibiza, click on the link below.